Node

 npm install @eppo/node-server-sdk

 , and writes in to a table in the data warehouse (Snowflake, Databricks, BigQuery, or Redshift).
+You can read more on the Event Logging page.

 The code below illustrates an example implementation of a logging callback to the console and other event platforms.
 You could also use your own logging system, the only requirement is that the SDK receives a logAssignment